gordonfreeman01/steam-scraper/README.md

-# Steam Scraper
+# Steam Scraper+

 This repository contains [Scrapy](https://github.com/scrapy/scrapy) spiders for **crawling products** and **scraping all user-submitted reviews** from the [Steam game store](https://steampowered.com).
 A few scripts for more easily managing and deploying the spiders are included as well.

-This repository contains code accompanying the *Scraping the Steam Game Store* article published on the [Scrapinghub blog](https://blog.scrapinghub.com/2017/07/07/scraping-the-steam-game-store-with-scrapy/) and the [Intoli blog](https://intoli.com/blog/steam-scraper/).
+This repository forks and extends the code accompanying the *Scraping the Steam Game Store* article published on the [Scrapinghub blog](https://blog.scrapinghub.com/2017/07/07/scraping-the-steam-game-store-with-scrapy/) and the [Intoli blog](https://intoli.com/blog/steam-scraper/).

+The focus of this scraper is on fetching game product page metadata that works with the latest layout of Steam.

+Compared to original crawler, here are the differences:
+* Fixes:
+  - Developer, publisher, release date fields work correctly
+  - Fixed using the steamid parameter in the product crawler to fetch just that page

+* Additions
+  - Added short_description, long_description, cover_image_url and game_image_url fields
+  - Added url_file parameter to product crawler

+* Minor enhancements:
+  - Resolved deprecation warnings for scrapy import on the Product spider
+  - Gitignore file extended to ignore various relevant temporary files

 ## Installation